menu

-Bloomville is a blue-collar town, with 40.76% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Because occupations involving physical labor dominate the local economy, Bloomville is generally considered to be a blue-collar town.
+40.76% of the Bloomville workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Bloomville is a town of sales and office workers, production and manufacturing workers, and professionals.
 There are especially a lot of people living in Bloomville who work in sales jobs (19.02%), office and administrative support (14.67%), and teaching (10.33%).

-Because of many things, Bloomville is a great place for families with children to consider.
-First of all, many other families with children live here, making Bloomville a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
-The town’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
-With regard to real estate, Bloomville has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
+Bloomville is a good choice for families with children because of several factors.
+Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
+The town’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
+Many people own their own single-family homes, providing areas for children to play and stability in the community.
 Finally, Bloomville’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.

-Bloomville is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small town, Bloomville does not have a public transit system used by locals to get to and from work.

 The per capita income in Bloomville in 2022 was $32,583, which is lower middle income relative to New York, and middle income relative to the rest of the US.
 This equates to an annual income of $130,332 for a family of four.